CCExtractor/website/content/public/gsoc/2022/beacon.md

 title: "Beacon."
 ---

+**Mentors**
+Mentor for the Back-end: aadibajpai (who started the project as a student during GSoC 2021)
+Mentor for the Front-end:  Nishtha Bodani (who started the project as a student during GSoC 2021)

+**Time estimation**
+175 hours for the backend
+350 hours for the frontend, which could become 2 separate 175 hours projects since there's a number of parallelizable tasks.

 ### Project Brief

 Have you ever been to a city tour, or hike, or anything else in which a whole group is supposed to stay together by following a leader (who hopefully, knows where is going) but you don't know anyone else in the group and you can't really get distracted or you might lose the group?